 New Jersey

-New Jersey’s Senate Bill 721 eliminates sales tax on investment metal bullion and coins.
+Senate Bill 721 eliminated sales tax on investment metal bullion and coins, effective January 1, 2025.

 New Mexico